cvs-health/testilo/README.md

 ### Introduction

 Reports from Testaro are JavaScript objects.
 When represented as JSON, they are human-readable, but not human-friendly.
 They are basically designed for machine tractability.
-Testilo can _digest_ a scored report, converting it to a human-oriented HTML document, or _digest_.
+This is equally true for reports that have been scored by Testilo.
+But Testilo can _digest_ a scored report, converting it to a human-oriented HTML document, or _digest_.

 The `digest` module digests a scored report.
 Its `digest()` function takes three arguments:
-- a digest template
 - a digesting function
 - an array of scored report objects
+- the URL of a directory containing the scored reports

-The digest template is an HTML document containing placeholders.
+The digesting function populates an HTML digest template.
 A copy of the template, with its placeholders replaced by computed values, becomes the digest.
 The digesting function defines the rules for replacing the placeholders with values.
 The Testilo package contains a `procs/digest` directory, in which there are subdirectories, each containing a template and a module that exports a digesting function.
-You can use one of those template-module pairs, or you can create your own.
+You can use one of those modules, or you can create your own.

-The included template-module pairs format placeholders with leading and trailing underscore pairs (such as `__issueCount__`).
+The included templates format placeholders with leading and trailing underscore pairs (such as `__issueCount__`).

 ### Invocation